qinqian/GCAP/README.md

 -------------------------
 *Site* <http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/>
 `BedClip` is used to remove outlier chromosome locations.
-`bedGraphToBigWig` is used to convert hotspot reads density files to bigwiggle
+`bedGraphToBigWig` is used to convert hotspot reads density files to bigwiggle.

-With the help of Jim, we would use `bigWigCorrelate`, it's built-in gcap/pipeline-scripts/bigWigCorrelate(added to $PATH) for replicates consistency evaluation on union peaks regions.
+With the help of Jim, we would use `bigWigCorrelate`, it's built-in gcap/pipeline-scripts/bigWigCorrelate(added to $PATH, `bedToBigBed` is needed) for replicates consistency evaluation on union peaks regions.

 Built-in modules
 -------------------
-This part is `built-in modules from cistrome-application`. include BedIO, FeatIO, Func
+This part is `built-in modules from cistrome-application`. include BedIO, FeatIO, Func.
+Export pipeline-scripts/conservation_average.py to $PATH, needs `bx-python`.

 Install latex and jinja2